b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 You could of rooted 100 HTB machines, 50 PG machines and all the PWK labs but it doesn't mean you can root what will be presented in the exam.
 I am not stating they are harder or easier however if the route is something you've not come across or understand you won't be able to root!

-e.g. my brother has his OSCP and 4/5 years as a Pen Tester and now Red Teamer, sometimes I can point out a vuln before he does, not because I'm better it can be from experience of exploiting something similar!
+e.g. my brother has his OSCP and 4/5 years as a Pen Tester and now Red Teamer, sometimes I can point out a vuln before he does, not because I'm better but from experience of exploiting something similar!

 So if luck truly isn't on your side you may end up with 3 standalones that you will not get a shell on!

-**TL;DR** I got root on 2/3 machines and ran out of time.
+**TL;DR** I got root on 2/3 machines before running out of time.
 Luck is a factor in exams!

 # What is Next?

-I know it's a cliche but ideally I want to get into penetration testing / lean towards red teaming in the long run.
+I know it's a cliche but ideally I want to get into penetration testing / leaning towards red teaming in the long run.
 After 17 odd years supporting and resolving issues I have a strong drive to "swap teams" and be on the offensive side!

 ## Courses